yevrah/flighty/README.md

 when someone has time to write down some documentation, Thinkful is the best place to look.

+However, there is an example form available as well:

+## Example

+See [here](http://cssdeck.com/labs/ayn3qvhy) for an example form built with Flighty.

 ## Reactions

 ### Looks Good!